alexeldeib/bpf-demo/docs/disk_io.md

 Cachestat provides output about cache hit percentage, dirty blocks, cache hits, and amount of data read from cache.
 We generally want to see a high cache hit rate, and also see this reflected in filesystem IO vs disk IO (filesystem IO should be much higher if caching is working).

 We provide output for an unloaded and loaded system.
 On the unloaded system, cache hit rate is a solid 100%.
 On the loaded system, we see it's 100% before the workload kicks in, and then it plummets to zero.
 This was a synthetic fio workload with a 60/40 read write mix.
-T

 ```bash
 root@aks-nodepool1-14345218-vmss000003:/# cachestat-bpfcc